 A large part of the population also speaks English, as it’s the language most used in some sectors, such as banking, commerce, and, of course, tourism.
-So, in most situations, you won’t have any problems communicating with the locals if you speak English.
-There are, however, exceptions, and there are people involved in tourism who speak little English, especially in less popular areas.
+So, you won’t have any problems communicating with the locals in most situations if you speak English.
+There are exceptions, and there are people involved in tourism who speak little English, especially in less popular areas.

-#7 Contact and interaction with Jordanians is pleasant.
+#7 Contact and interaction with Jordanians are pleasant.
 Most of them are very friendly and try to help whenever possible.

 They are also innate sellers and naturally try to offer their services, whether in restaurants, shops, souvenirs, taxis, or guides.
 On the other hand, they accept very graciously when we refuse and are not too pushy.

 #8 In virtually all interactions we ever had in Jordan, we felt that they like to receive and that visitors feel good.
 And that turns out to be one of the significant advantages of traveling to Jordan.